dmitry-sorkin/K3D-VOSTOK/README.md

 + Inactive extruder filament dump

 ## Known bugs:
-+ No blind joint holes if frame profiles
++ No blind joint holes in frame profiles
 + No belt tensioner knob cover
 + More?
 Write an issue